 Wondering where to eat in El Paso during a US road trip?
-We have three great Tex-Mex options that will fill your belly and leave a smile on your face.
+Discover three great Tex-Mex options that will fill your belly and leave a smile on your face.

 Located halfway between Austin and Phoenix, El Paso is a sensible rest stop during a U.S. road trip.
 In addition to its convenient location, this American border town offers adventurous activities for hikers and campers who can easily explore the El Paso area’s scenic desert and mountain views.